izivkov/CasioGShockSmartSync/README.md

 matching the event start time, count and frequency.
 In case the calendar event cannot be adopted to a watch reminder, the app will display the event as `Incompatible`.
 Only future events and recurring events which have not expired are displayed.

 The watch only supports `all-day reminders`.
-However, if the Google calender event has a specific time, it will still be used as a day reminder on the watch.
+However, if the Google calendar event has a specific time, it will still be used as a day reminder on the watch.

 ## Playstore